 The town of Vathia is one of the region's characteristic tower settlements.
 The best-preserved of all the Mani villages, its deserted, fortified houses are a poignant reminder that these harsh conditions forced the population to seek protection in clans.

-In its day, the population was swollen by an influx of refugees fleeing whatever crisis was gripping Greece further north.
+In its day, the population was swollen by an influx of refugees fleeing whatever crisis was gripping Greece further to the north.

 Along with many guns, the towns had many churches.
 The tiny Church of St. Peter, thought to have been built during the 12th century, is a fine example of Byzantine church architecture of the time.

 The inside is richly adorned with frescos that have told Bible stories to this community for centuries.
-While it feels unkempt and ramshackle and a destructive mold has hastened the aging of its precious art, the spiritual wonder of the place remains intact.
-It's amazing to think that in our age there are still remote corners where centuries-old art is tucked away...where virtually no tourist goes...where the curious traveler can be alone with a fragile yet surviving bit of a bygone culture.
+While it feels unkempt and ramshackle, and a destructive mold has hastened the aging of its precious art, the spiritual wonder of the place remains intact.
+It's amazing to think that in our age there are still remote corners where centuries-old art is tucked away...where virtually no tourist goes...and where the curious traveler can be alone with a fragile yet surviving bit of a bygone age.

-Neglected as it seems, when a local drops by to light a candle and say a prayer, you realize this is still very much a living place of worship.
+Neglected as this chapel seems, when a local drops by to light a candle and say a prayer, you realize this is still very much a living place of worship.

-The iconostasis — the icon-covered screen in the middle of the room — separates the material world (where the worshippers stand) from the spiritual one.
-Orthodox priests do the religious "heavy lifting" behind this screen, where the Bible is kept.
+The iconostasis — the icon-covered screen in the middle of the room — separates the material world (where the worshippers stand) from the heavenly one.
+Orthodox priests do the religious "heavy lifting" behind this screen, where the Bible’s kept.

-Traditional Orthodox worshippers stand through the Mass, as a sign of respect.
+Traditional Orthodox worshippers stand through the service, as a sign of respect.

 Orthodox worship generally involves chanting, and the church is filled with the evocative aroma of incense.
 Through these elements, the Mass attempts to create an actual religious experience, to help the worshipper transcend the physical world and enter into communion with the spiritual one.

 A short drive eastward through the mountains takes us to the magnificent island fortress of Monemvasia.
-Often referred to as the "Gibraltar of Greece," this is a virtual showcase of Byzantine, Turkish, and Venetian history dating back to the 13th century.
+Often referred to as the "Gibraltar of Greece," this is a virtual showcase of Byzantine, Ottoman, and Venetian history, dating back to the 13th century.

-The town's fortified gate opens into Monemvasia's narrow, cobbled main street, which meanders uphill past an assortment of tourist shops and cafes with terraces looking out to the Mediterranean Sea.
+The town's fortified gate opens into Monemvasia's narrow, cobbled main street, which meanders uphill past an assortment of tourist shops and cafés with terraces overlooking the Mediterranean Sea.

-Monemvasia slipped into a decline that lasted until tourists re-discovered the place in the 1970s.
+Monemvasia then slipped into a decline that lasted until tourists rediscovered the place in the 1970s.
 Many of the town's houses have been restored and are used as weekend retreats by wealthy Athenians.

 A steep zigzag path leads up and up out of the lower town.
-Passing through the old gate you enter the fortified upper town.
+Passing through the old-town gate, you enter the fortified upper town.
 Its ruins sprawl across the broad summit of the rock.
 In its day, Monemvasia was considered the mightiest fortress in Byzantine Greece.

-Not surprisingly, it was never captured in battle.
-But it was susceptible to siege: Its greatest weakness was its dependence on the mainland for food and water.
+Not surprisingly, it was never taken in battle.
+But it was susceptible to siege: Its greatest weakness was its reliance on the mainland for food and water.

-The fortresses' only surviving building is the 13th-century Byzantine Church of St Sophia.
-Hanging precariously close to the edge of a sheer cliff, it strikes me as a metaphor for the resilience of traditional culture in our modern world.
+The fortresses' only surviving building is the 13th-century Byzantine Church of St. Sophia.
+Hanging precariously to the edge of a sheer cliff, it strikes me as a metaphor for the resilience of traditional culture in our modern world.

 A multi-faceted history, welcoming people, delicious food, and dramatic vistas...the Peloponnesian Peninsula has it all.
 Thanks for joining us.
 I'm Rick Steves.
-Until next time, keep on traveling.
+Until next time, keep on travelin’.